NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 Data types and sampling rate
 ============================

-Data from multiple sensor sources are collected to construct information about the orientation, and environment.
-Battery service will also be included at a later stage.
+Data from multiple sensor sources are collected to construct information about the orientation, battery life, and environment.
 The application supports the following data types:

 +---------------+-------------------------------------------+-----------------------------------------------+